20 – 24 inches

 They also often inherit the Dalmatian’s stubborn streak, which when combined with their ridiculous IQs, can make for a challenging training experience.
 You’ll need to stay on top of their training.

-However, even at their worst, these dogs aren’t usually that bad.
+However, even at their worst, the Dalmatian Poodle Mix isn’t usually that bad.
 They’re affectionate and loving, so you should rarely have to worry about aggression issues (resource guarding can occasionally be a problem, however).